+NOTE

-NOTE:1) Be sure to check the HDD cable orientation in order to match the colored strip to the pin1 end of the connector.
+1) Be sure to check the cable orientation in order to match the coloured strip to the pin 1 end of the connector.

-- 2) When you start up the system, please wait for 5 seconds after you power on AC. - It is not recommended to add a metal spacer plate on the back of the Socket939.Otherwise, some components will be short and damaged.
+When you start up the system, please wait for 5 seconds after you power on AC.
+Adding a metal spaced plate to the back of the Socket 939 is not recommended as this will short motherboard components and damage the system.